noodlecollie/v2mp/docs/V2MP.md

 | `08h` | `DEV` | Device Error | Raised if a device encounters an internal error.
 This fault indicates an exceptional issue with a device in the system, and is not expected to be accommodated by a program.
 Under normal operation, this fault should never be raised. | Supervisor, when interacting with a device |
 | `09h` | `SOF` | Stack overflow or underflow | Raised when a stack operation overflows or underflows the stack space. | [`STK`](#Bh-stack-operation-stk) |
 | `0Ah` | `DIV` | Division by zero | Raised when a [`DIV`](#3h-divide-div) operation is performed with a divisor of `0`. | [`DIV`](#3h-divide-div) |

+## Points to Resolve

+* Is it a very good idea to require that the program take responsibility for handling if/when a device mailbox changes its size?
+This sounds like it could add a lot of complexity to a program, and might run against the simple design philosophy of this project.
+* Adding 0 to a register is not strictly speaking a NOP instruction, as it may not retain the value in the status register.
+We may need an actual NOP instruction.
+* Is it a good idea to treat LR and the other register involved in a MUL instruction as being "concatenated" into a 32-bit word?
+Would it be better to treat one as an unsigned factor, and the other as a signed factor?